113ll3/Ibmclouddocscli/idt/jetbrains.md

 To cloud-enable a generic server-side app, select **Tools** > **{{site.data.keyword.dev_cli_notm}}** > **Enable app for {{site.data.keyword.cloud_notm}}**.
 All the required files are checked, and added (if needed) for deployment within a Kubernetes cluster.

 Develop your cloud-native app by using the basic build, run, and deploy actions from the {{site.data.keyword.dev_cli_short}} menu.
-If you need to perform actions that aren't in the menu, simply open a terminal tab and enter the commands manually.
+If you need to perform actions that aren't in the menu, open a terminal tab and enter the commands manually.